Halfwalker/ansible-gitea/README.md

 ## TODO

-Set up a way to use the docker-in-docker (dind) container for all the molecule testing.
+- Set up a way to use the docker-in-docker (dind) container for all the molecule testing.
 This would remove any touching of the local system during a molecule testing run.
+- Get proper multi-user Drone working.
+See https://discourse.drone.io/t/drone-clis-token-option-does-not-work/6871